scarrera03/merge-flat-metrics-file-generator/README.md

 - Detects and normalizes headers automatically (case- and whitespace-insensitive).
 - Keeps all columns from **Revenue → Cash Flow**, inclusive.
 - Outputs a CSV file with the same base name as the input file.
-- Provides optional flags:
-  - `--sheet` → specify a sheet name to process directly.
-  - `--list-sheets` → list all available sheets in the workbook.

 ---